Vatican Railway: 1935–present: Operational history

+On 5 November 1943, a plane dropped five bombs into Vatican City in the vicinity of the station, of which four exploded.
+The first of these bombs landed close to the railway station, which suffered damage.
+Other bombs damaged the adjacent mosaic studio and smashed windows of St Peter's Basilica.
+All countries accused of responsibility denied the bombing.
+In late March 1944, during the allied bombing of Rome in World War II, Vatican City discovered a German munitions train parked on the line by the Vatican City railway station.

 Pope John XXIII, on 4 October 1962, became the first pope to use the Vatican railway during his pilgrimage to Loreto and Assisi one week before the beginning of Second Vatican Council using the Italian presidential train; the trip was broadcast on the Eurovision Network.
 Prior to John's trip in 1962, Pope Pius IX had been both the last pope to visit Loreto (as the head of the Papal States) and the last pope to travel by train.
 John XXIII also arranged for the major relics of Pope Pius X to be transferred to Venice using the Vatican railway.